preston-carter/fetch_analytics_project/DOCUMENTATION.md

 ![Data Model](./images/DataModel.png)

+Discussion:
+- While the model is simple, there is some storage duplication in that I am essentially replicating the raw data layer in the transformation layer and only updating a few fields while not exposing a few others.
+I'm doing this to show an ELT pipeline.
+Extract raw data, load it to BQ, and transform it as necessary.
+- The only dataset in the analytics layer is also simply set up to solve the questions posed by the business stakeholder.
+This is efficient and performant given that I do not have full context of the data or if there are specific analytics and reporting requirements.
+- I considered adding some additional datasets in both the tranformation and analytics layers like the below.
+But in the end, I decided this is outside the scope of this project's purpose.
+  - Other dimensional tables for partners
+  - Or metrics views for a guess at some metrics that may be important to Fetch (maybe comparing points earned to dollars spent, etc)
+  - Or maybe a slowly-changing dimension for monitoring user data like logins
+- I dropped a few fields that were not necessary for the analytics layer or were fairly incomplete (mostly NULL).
+I generally take the approach to tranform and store as minimum as possible to meet business objectives to save on cost and query performance.
+- I could have modeled only the analytics layer table, joining directly to the raw tables, and perform the transformations within it.
+However, I wanted to show a full data pipeline model, from raw to staging/dimensional tables to a fact table - similar to the popular star schema.
+This is more commonly how an analytics team would model a data warehouse in the real world.

 ### Key Tables and Relationships
 - The User, Brand, and Receipt tables are fairly straightforward.
   - Date/Timestamp fields were transformed to an iso format.